Yekaterinburg – Russia’s Manchester and third capital

-Five star hotels Hyatt Regency and Ramada Hotel & Spa were built in recent years and are ranked in the top 10 percent in rating “Best Hotels in Europe 2018” compiled by U.S. News & World Report.
-ParkInn, Novotel, Angelo by Vienna House and others are nice as well.
+The city’s leading hotels Hyatt Regency and Ramada Hotel & Spa built in recent years rank in the top 10 percent in rating “Best Hotels in Europe 2018” compiled by U.S. News & World Report.
+ParkInn, Novotel, Angelo by Vienna House and many others are nice as well.

 Yekaterinburg is the safest city in Russia according to the nationwide poll conducted by Zoom Market in 2018.
 Moscow came second, while Kazan and Novosibirsk took third and fourth place respectively.
 Sociologists asked participants to rate the safety of their home city on a scale of one to ten.

 Since 2010 Yekaterinburg hosts annually INNOPROM, a major International Industrial Fair with visitors from over 100 countries.